 Soon after the abortion, she made two suicide attempts.
 First, she took a gun to a lonely place at night and tried to shoot herself.
+After the gun misfired, she hit it against the asphalt parking lot, and it went off, just grazing her.
+But when she put the gun to her head a second time, it again misfired.
+Giving up on the gun, she took a large overdose of medication and slept for two days, awakening unharmed.

-After the gun misfired, she hit it against the asphalt parking lot, and that this is not an isolated occurrence.
-A 2006 study from New Zealand under lead author Dr. David Fergusson found higher risk of having suicidal thoughts and attempts after abortion, compared post-abortive young women had three to another group of young women who became pregnant but did not abort.
-The study controlled for more than a dozen
+Numerous studies confirm that this is not an isolated occurrence.
+A 2006 study from New Zealand under lead author Dr. David Fergusson found that young women had four times higher risk of having suicidal thoughts and attempts after abortion, compared to a group of young women who were never pregnant.
+The same group of postabortive young women had three times higher risk of suicidal thoughts and attempts compared to another group of young women who became pregnant but did not abort.
+The study controlled for more than a dozen different factors and was statistically significant, with only a 1-in-1,000 probability of the result being due to chance.